CenturySturgeon/ExpenseTracker/README.md

 25.50, Transport, Uber, Commute to work
 100, Travel
 ```
+- **NOTE**:

-Including an emoji with a category (e.g., `Food 🍽`) will automatically assign that emoji to the category for future reports.
+  - Including an emoji with a category (e.g., `Food 🍽`) will automatically assign that emoji to the category for future reports.
+  - Sending a negative amount will send it to the `VARIABLE INCOME` sheet, it's there should you want to register variable income.
+    - **I DO NOT recommend this**: Any income functionality should be added by you, this is the main reason the app works with Google sheets and not a database; to make it extensible by regular users and adapt it to their needs without outside help.
+    - This has security implications should your bot or its Google account get compromissed so be carefull.

 ### Bot Commands